Shivamkanse2104/Infosys-milestone/README.md

 i have exam on TOMORROW....
 I HAVE JUST JOIN THE MEETING AND I AM STUDING FOR EXAM...
 CAN YOU pls present it...

 I came outside for project work. i am attending through my phone

+Guys i will be joining from tomorrow, can anyone give me a breif about whats happening. if theres any work i can do it tomorrow, just let me know